-SIGNIFICANT MATTERS IMPACTING THE GROUP DESCRIPTION OF SIGNIFICANT MATTE Revenue recognition (cut-off) Under ISA (Ireland) 240 'The Auditor's Res Statements', there is a presumption that th (Notes 3 and 4) The Group's policy in recognising revenue (1) the goods have been picked up by the been shipped by Mincon, the goods are d premises, or (3) the customer accepts res international commercial terms when good have a cut-off risk at year end.
-Based on the above we considered this as Revenue for the financial year ended 31 D We performed the following audit proc We obtained an understanding and ass processes and relevant controls in plac performing a walkthrough per revenue We performed substantive procedures vouched to supporting documents to a of IFRS 15 criteria.
-We reviewed and tested subsequent question that it is adequately reflected in the review 2024.
-We performed cut off testing around ye in the correct period and verified that the accounted for by reviewing manual adjust We reviewed and tested the credit note to ensure revenue is not materially over We reviewed the margins on sales and supported by inventory to support the
+SIGNIFICANT MATTERS IMPACTING THE GROUP DESCRIPTION OF SIGNIFICANT MATTER AND AUDIT RESPONSE Revenue recognition (cut-off) Under ISA (Ireland) 240 'The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements', there is a presumption that there are risks of fraud in revenue recognition.
+(Notes 3 and 4) The Group's policy in recognising revenue depends on when one of the following conditions are met: (1) the goods have been picked up by the customer from Mincon's premises, (2) when goods have been shipped by Mincon, the goods are delivered to the customer and have been accepted at their premises, or (3) the customer accepts responsibility of the goods during transit that is in line with international commercial terms when goods ship.
+As a consequence, some revenue arrangements have a cut-off risk at year end.
+Based on the above we considered this as a key audit matter.
+Revenue for the financial year ended 31 December 2024 was €145.9m (2023: €156.9m).
+We performed the following audit procedures to address the risk: We obtained an understanding and assessed the design and implementation of revenue processes and relevant controls in place in relation to revenue recognition; this includes performing a walkthrough per revenue stream.
+We performed substantive procedures over a sample of revenue transactions.
+These were vouched to supporting documents to assess the appropriateness of revenue recognition in terms of IFRS 15 criteria.
+We reviewed and tested subsequent quantity adjustments from the end customer and verified that it is adequately reflected in the revenue recognised for the financial year ended 31 December 2024.
+We performed cut off testing around year-end transactions to verify that revenue was recognised in the correct period and verified that the corresponding cost of sales were appropriately accounted for by reviewing manual adjustments.
+We reviewed and tested the credit notes issued from 01 January 2025 up to the date of the report to ensure revenue is not materially overstated.
+We reviewed the margins on sales and reviewed the extent to which open customer orders were supported by inventory to support the margin, in order to identify any increased risk exposure.
+Key observations: On the basis of the work performed we consider the policies applied to revenue recognition to be reasonable.

-Key observations:

-On the basis of the work performed we consider the policies applied to revenue recognition to be reasonable.
 We did not identify any material misstatements.